 - Measure cashews into a container and cover with filtered water.
 Allow to soak for 6-8 hours.
 This softens the nut and makes it easier to blend, leaving less particles of nut in the finished milk (plus you get some of the benefits of soaking nuts too!).

-- Note: Most commercial cashews are not raw, and do not contain the beneficial enzymes that protect the nut.
-In turn, soaking for longer than 8 hours may cause the nut to be bitter, resulting in bitter milk.
-You don’t need to blend right away, but at least strain from the water no later than the 8 hour mark.
+- Note: Most commercial cashews are not raw.
+Soaking for longer than 8 hours may cause the nut to be bitter, resulting in bitter milk.
+You don’t need to blend right away, but at least strain from the water no later than the 8-hour mark.